Last Updated on January 11, 2024 by Ch David

 Without any further ado, here is how to legit check the Nike Jordan 1 Travis Scott “Cactus Jack” in brown.
 Let’s begin the fake vs real comparison.

 This detail is yet another part of the shoe that fake manufacturers won’t really care that much when replicating, since no one but the wearer is seeing them, once the shoes are on foot.

 This gives us a huge advantage, as this tag will not justify the costs of improvement.

 As you can see, we’ve highlighted how to spot a fake Travis Scott Jordan 1 tag with the hand emojis.
 What you’ll want to look out for over here are inconsistencies:

-We need to note how not every authentic Travis Scott Jordan 1 tongue tag is cleanly printed, and wavy text occurs in authentic tags as well — however, never are these lines as wavy as per the fake example.
+Not every authentic Travis Scott Jordan 1 tongue tag is cleanly printed, and wavy text occurs in authentic tags as well.
+However, never are these lines as wavy as per the fake example.

 At the same time, weird spacing occurs as well on authentic tags — however, never would you find such wide gaps between letters on genuine pairs.